jerrettl/Clippy/project/README.md

 # Clippy

 Clippy is a social bookmarking app.
-It consists of a frontend website built using ReactJS and an API built using ASP.NET Core.
+It consists of a frontend website built using React and an API built using ASP.NET Core.

 ## Requirements